fastworkco/qa-coding-challenge/README.md

 ## How we review

-Your application will be reviewed by the CTO and at least one senior engineer.
+Your application will be reviewed by the Development Manager& Senior QA.
 We do take into consideration your experience level.

 ## Doubts

-Send your questions directly to [ben@fastwork.co](mailto:ben@fastwork.co).
+Send your questions directly to [engineer-recruiting@fastwork.co](mailto:engineer-recruiting@fastwork.co).